The Dark Side of the Moon: Listening to Scalar-Induced Gravitational Waves: Review of PBH formation and SIGWs

 \section{Review of PBH formation and SIGWs}

 In this section, we provide a brief summary of the main definitions and formulae relevant for the computation of the PBH abundance and the associated background of SIGWs.
 Throughout the paper, we assume, for simplicity, that the primordial curvature perturbation $\zeta$ follows a Gaussian distribution.
 Following a model-independent approach, we characterize the curvature power spectrum with a log-normal profile, defined by a peak scale $k_\star$, an amplitude $A$, and a width $\Delta$, \bea \mathcal{P}_{\zeta_G}(k)=\frac{A}{\sqrt{2\pi}\,\Delta}\, \exp\!\left[-\frac{\ln^2(k/k_\star)}{2\Delta^2}\right]. \eea We also assume that the Universe is radiation-dominated, except when accounting for modifications of the equation of state (EoS) in the calculation for the PBH abundance.
-Instead, in our SIGW computation, we neglect subleading effects such as the variation of the sound speed $c_{\rm s}$, across the EW and QCD transitions (see e.g. Refs.~\cite{Hajkarim:2019nbx,Abe:2020sqb,Franciolini:2023wjm}).
+Instead, in our SIGW computation, we neglect subleading effects such as the variation of the sound speed $c_{\rm s}$, across the EW and QCD transitions (see e.g. Refs.~\cite{Hajkarim:2019nbx,Abe:2020sqb,Franciolini:2023wjm})\footnote{The EW transition induces a few percent variation of the sound speed $c_s$, which modifies the radiation transfer functions entering the SIGW kernel only at a subleading level, leaving the spectrum essentially unaffected~\cite{Hajkarim:2019nbx, Abe:2020sqb}.
+This is in stark contrast with the PBH abundance, which is exponentially sensitive to $\mathcal{C}_{\rm th}$ and thus receives order-of-magnitude corrections from the same $\mathcal{O}(1\%)$ shift in the threshold.}.